trustedshops-public/cot-js-integration-library/README.md

-# Community of Trust Javascript Integration Library
+# Community of Trust Javascript/Typescript Integration Library

 WORK IN PROGRESS